return42/sphkerneldoc/linux_src_doc/drivers/scsi/mpt3sas/mpt3sas_scsih_c.rst

 A generic API for sending task management requests to firmware.

 The callback index is set inside \`ioc->tm_cb_idx\`.
+The caller is responsible to check for outstanding commands.

 Return SUCCESS or FAILED.